Akamai warns enterprises that VPN attacks will only increase

 "I discovered a way for VPN post exploitation for attackers of all levels," David said.
 "If a normal LADP is used, cleartext credentials will be sent from the server.
 If an attacker controls your VPN, it will be able to compromise any LADP credential."

 He also discovered that secrets within the VPN, such as SSH keys, user passwords and other credentials, were not adequately protected.
-For example, Fortinet's custom encryption key feature is disabled by default, which he said is concerning because all administrators may not be aware.
+For example, Fortinet's custom encryption key feature is disabled by default, which he said is concerning because all administrators might not be aware.

-David also found a way to bypass Fortigate's custom key feature, even if customers enable it.
+David also found a way to bypass Fortigate's custom key feature even if customers enable it.
 In 2019, a security researcher discovered Fortinet was using a single hard-coded encryption key to protect all secrets in all Fortigate appliances.
 While the vendor issued a fix that allows customers to switch to a custom key, David found attackers could simply disable the feature with admin access and revert the product back to single hard-coded key.

 "It's trivial to extract secrets," David said.
 "An attacker with VPN control can easily obtain any secret from the configuration file."